 To find out whether your mortgage is portable or not, check with your lender.
 They will go through the terms and conditions of your mortgage deal with you and explain more about the process.
 If you are allowed to port your mortgage, you have to reapply for the borrowing.

 Not all lenders will let your port your mortgage, however.
 If your financial situation has changed, and your lender suspects you might have difficulty with the repayments, they might turn down your new application.
-They might also turn you down if their lending criteria has changed.
+They might also turn you down if their lending criteria have changed.
 In such cases, you will have to apply for a new mortgage.

 Even if you are allowed to port your mortgage, you might decide a new mortgage is better anyway.
 This usually applies when you don’t like the rate your lender is offering you, or if you see a better deal elsewhere.